Name – The name of the corporation is “The North Carolina Association of ABC Boards”, and the corporation is referred to herein as the “Association”.

-Funds, Checks and Bond: The funds of the Association shall be deposited in a bank approved by the Board of Directors.
-All checks for the payment of the Association obligations shall be signed by the Executive Director.
+TFunds, Checks and Bond – The funds of the Association shall be deposited in a bank approved by the Board of Directors.
+All checks for the payment of the Association’s obligations shall be signed by the Executive Director.
 If requested by the Board of Directors, the Executive Director shall be bonded in an amount fixed by the Board of Directors payable to the Association for the faithful discharge of his duties.
 The premium for such bond shall be paid by the Association.

-Annual Meetings: The Annual Meeting of the members of the Association shall be held at such time and place as may be fixed by the Board of Directors.
-Notice of the time and place of such meeting shall be given by the Secretary in writing to all members boards not less than ninety days prior to such meeting.
+Annual Meetings – The Annual Meeting of the members of the Association shall be held at such time and place as may be fixed by the Board of Directors.
+Notice of the time and place of such meeting shall be given by the Executive Director in writing or electronically to all members boards not less than ninety (90) days prior to such meeting.

-Special Meetings: The Board of Directors may, upon its own motion or shall, upon the written request of twenty-five percent of the member boards, call a special meeting of the members of the Association by giving ten (10) days' written notice thereof to each member board.
+Special Meetings – The Board of Directors shall, upon its own motion or upon the written request of twenty-five percent of the Member Boards, call a special meeting of the members of the Association by giving ten (10) days written notice thereof to each Member Board.

-Annual Meeting - Board of Directors: The Annual Meeting of the Board of Directors shall be held immediately following the adjournment of the Annual Meeting of the members of the Association, for the purpose of electing officers for the ensuing year.
+Annual Meeting of the Board of Directors –The Annual Meeting of the Board of Directors shall be held immediately following the adjournment of the Annual Meeting of the Members of the Association, for the purpose of electing officers for the ensuing year.

-Regular Meetings - Board of Directors: Regular meetings of the Board of Directors shall be held at such times and places and upon such notice, as may be fixed by the Board of Directors.
+Regular Meetings of the Board of Directors – Regular meetings of the Board of Directors shall be held at such times and places and upon such notice, as may be fixed by the Board of Directors.

-Special Meetings - Board of Directors: The President may, upon his own motion, or shall, upon the written request of three members of the Board of Directors, call a special meeting of the Board of Directors by giving three days' written notice thereof to each member of the Board of Directors.
+Special Meetings of the Board of Directors – The President may, upon his own motion, or shall, upon the written request of three members of the Board of Directors, call a special meeting of the Board of Directors by giving three days written notice thereof to each member of the Board of Directors.
 Special meeting of the Board of Directors may be held by telephone conference call.

 Upon request of a member of the Board of Directors, the Executive Director of the Association shall reimburse the member for actual expenses incurred in attending any regular or special meeting of the Board of Directors not held in conjunction with a general meeting of the Association.

-Proxies.
-A member board may be represented at any annual regular, or special meeting of the members of the Association by any member or members of such member board, or by proxy, which proxy must be in writing, signed by the Chairperson of the member board, and filed with the Secretary.
+Proxies – A Member Board may be represented at any annual, regular, or special meeting of the members of the Association by any member or members of such member board, or by proxy, which proxy must be in writing, signed by the Chairperson of the member board, and filed with the Executive Director.

 No member of the Board of Directors may be represented by proxy at any annual, regular, or special meeting of the Board of Directors.